|James Joyce is a little piece of Ireland in a quiet corner of Prague, located just five minutes walk from the Old Town Square.|

 Having said this, on the occasions that the big screen is pulled down in the back room, the picture is large and crisp, and makes for enjoyable viewing.

-The decor at James Joyce is perhaps the most authentic of any Irish pub in Prague.
-So for a decent pint, good company and a calm atmosphere, James Joyce is a fine option.
+The décor at James Joyce is perhaps the most authentic of any Irish pub in Prague.
+For a decent pint, good company and a calm atmosphere, James Joyce is a fine option.